 Overall test accuracy is > 91% (> 97% top-3) but this varies by species depending on the number of training images and their level of morphological variability.
 For example, Bombus fraternus has a consistent appearance across its range and among castes so it can be reliably classified even though it was trained on few images.
 On the other hand, B. sandersoni is more variable so it has lower accuracy.
 More training images should help improve its classification accuracy.

 Species were nicely separated based on learned features.
 More details on model performance here.

-- For the most accurate results, crop your image as close to the bee as possible to reduce extraneous pixels.
-Then upload your cropped .jpg or .png images < 1MB.
+- For the most accurate results, crop your image as close to the bee as possible to reduce extraneous pixels

-The model outputs the top 3 most likely species and associated probabilities.
-Based on assessment of the test data, the correct ID is given by the top prediction over 91% of the time and is in the top 3 predictions over 97% of the time.
+- The model outputs the 3 most likely species and associated probabilities.
+Based on the test data, the correct ID is given by the top prediction over 91% of the time and is in the top 3 predictions over 97% of the time

 Collaborators & Acknowledgements

-This project was developed with data supplied by the Xerces Society for Invertebrate Conservation and Bumble Bee Watch (credit), iNaturalist (credit), BugGuide (credit), and my personal image collection.
-I am grateful for the volunteer participants in these programs that gather the images and share their taxonomic expertise.
+This project was developed with data from the Xerces Society for Invertebrate Conservation and Bumble Bee Watch (credit), iNaturalist (credit), BugGuide (credit), and my personal image collection.
+I am grateful for the volunteer participants in these programs that share their images and taxonomic expertise.